DevonTomatoSandwich/Pi-Doorbell/README.md

 `apt install bluealsa`

 - Download this repo as a zip.
 - In the existing etc folder of the pi add the '.asoundrc' file found in the etc folder of this repo.
-- move 'doorbell.py' in whichever directory you like for example 'Desktop'
-- make sure the folder 'wavs' is in the same directory as 'doorbell.py'
+- In the existing /home/pi folder of the pi insert the 'doorbell' folder found in the repo.
-- (optional) add other wav files of your choosing ensuring to match the file names with the memes array at the top of 'doorbell.py'
+- (optional) add other wav files of your choosing ensuring to match the file names with the memes array at the top of 'doorbell.py'.
+- make the script run on boot by following [this link](https://learn.sparkfun.com/tutorials/how-to-run-a-raspberry-pi-program-on-startup/all) specifically method 1 which modifies rc.local.
+Specifically for this project you need to:
+  - sudo nano /etc/rc.local
+  - before the line `exit 0` paste:

+  `sudo bash -c 'python3 /home/pi/doorbell/doorbell.py > /home/pi/doorbell/doorbell.log 2>&1' &`
+  - save and reboot.
+The script should be running.

 ## bluetooth